 The cultural titan recently appeared in the The Distortion Of Sound, a documentary produced by cutting edge audio outfit Harman Kardon.
 The fascinating film explores the complex pros and cons of music in the digital age.
 Although companies like iTunes and Spotify have made music more accessible, portable, and cheaper than ever before, mp3s have become so compressed that the vast majority of the sound quality -sometimes up to 90 percent- is lost.
 With the omnipresence of iPods and ear buds, the documentary contends that a generation of music lovers are being raised on low-grade sonic sludge.
 As the final piece of his formidable legacy, Jones is working with Harman to ensure that his art, and the art of so many others, can be enjoyed the way it was meant to be heard.

-One of the men responsible for the best-selling album of all time (Thriller) turns 80 today.
+One of the men responsible for the best-selling album of all time (Thriller) is one year older today.
 We’re honoring the legendary Quincy Jones by taking a look at his legacy in the music industry over the years.
 Read more…

 Blondie’s Debbie Harry Butchers Herself On Stage

 Well not herself, but a nude replica of herself.
 Blondie‘s Debbie Harry took a knife to a nude model of herself on stage at a recent show.
 The veteran rock star then stuck her hand in the replica’s chest and pulled out a heart, not of glass, but of red velvet chocolate cake.
 [NME]

 Super-Wealthy Rock Stars Are Allegedly Receiving Government Kickbacks